Privacy Policy - June 2026

 You have the right to object to the processing of your personal data, especially if the processing is based on legitimate interests or for direct marketing purposes.
 If you object to marketing, we will cease processing your data for marketing purposes immediately.

-Right Not to Be Subject to Automated Decision-Making
+Right in Relation to Solely Automated Decision-Making

 Right to Withdraw Consent